 For over 30 years in Orange County public affairs, Barbre has been extensively quoted in most major newspapers in California including the Los Angeles Times and the Orange County Register.
 He has appeared in such prominent national publications as the Washington Post, the New York Times, Bloomberg, the Wall Street Journal, The Bond Buyer and the Dow Jones News Wire, and has also appeared on countless local and national public policy radio and television programs.

 For over seven years, Barbre served in the office of the Orange County Treasurer-Tax Collector, including time as the Chief Assistant Treasurer-Tax Collector and as Deputy Treasurer-Tax Collector and Public Information Officer for former Orange County Treasurer-Tax Collector John M. W. Moorlach.
 He also spent seven years on the staff of Congressman Bill Dannemeyer, who was the ranking member of the sub-committee on Health & the Environment, where Barbre developed his expertise on water-related issues.

 A diehard fan of the Boston Red Sox, Barbre can often be found travelling around “Red Sox Nation” to watch them play.
 He is a graduate of George Fox University in Newberg, Oregon, and being a native of north Orange County, he attended and graduated from Glenknoll Elementary School, Bernardo Yorba Junior High School and Esperanza High School.
 He has been a resident of Yorba Linda since 1969 where he currently resides with his wife, Jean.
-They have two grown daughters, Kimberly and Kathryn, two grandsons and one granddaughter – all of whom are already diehard Red Sox fans!
+They have two grown daughters, Kimberly and Kathryn, one grandson and one granddaughter – both of whom are already a diehard Red Sox fans!